 - meat must be at least organic but pasture-raised is best.
 We want to eliminate antibiotics and growth hormones from our diet

-- food that is FERMENTED the traditional way, so things like sauerkraut, kimchi, kefir, homemade yoghurt, kombucha tea are all rich in probiotics.
+- food that is FERMENTED the traditional way, so things like sauerkraut, kimchi, kefir (dairy if you can tolerate or water kefir) are all rich in a wide spectrum of probiotics.

-They are the building blocks of your digestive track and our hormones.
-We are fat-o-phobic in America and low-fat diets are one of the worse things that we invented.
+They are the building blocks of your digestive tract and of our hormones.
+We are fat-phobic in America, and low-fat diets are one of the worst things we’ve ever invented.
 Europeans and Asians have fat-rich diets (traditionally) and enjoy much better health than we do.
 Good fat tips: avocados, walnuts, coconut oil, coconut butter.
-Animal fats are the best in restoring a troubled digestion; ghee (clarified butter), butter, chicken and beef fat are essential but need to be rendered and not in fried/processed form.
+Animal fats are the best in restoring a troubled digestion; ghee (clarified butter), butter, chicken and beef fat are essential but need to be rendered and not in fried or processed form.

 Everyone has bacteria in their digestive tract, or gut, that is essential to the function of the human body.
 A healthy adult has about 1.5 – 2 kg of bacteria in their gut, both good and bad.
-Normal levels of bacteria, or flora, in the gut protects against invaders, undigested food, toxins, and parasites.
+Normal levels of bacteria, or flora, in the gut protect against invaders, undigested food, toxins, and parasites.
 When the good and bad bacteria in the gut get out of whack (i.e. more bad than good), a whole host of negative reactions can occur in the body.
-Undigested foods can leak through into the bloodstream causing food allergies and intolerances, vitamins and minerals to not be absorbed, leading to deficiency, the bad bacteria to produce a whole host of toxins, and the immune system to not function properly.
+Undigested foods can leak through into the bloodstream causing food allergies and intolerances, vitamins and minerals may not be absorbed, leading to deficiency, and the bad bacteria can produce a whole host of toxins, leading the immune system to not function properly.
 An effective thyroid diet includes probiotics that you can get from fermented foods.

 - Sauerkraut (pick properly fermented, not in vinegar)